Mind Your Own Business: Andrew Michaels shares how he's building his business

 You can be the next guest on our podcast

 Do you have an idea for a topic or want to hear from your favorite photographer or influencer in our industry?
-Send an email to [email protected] or [email protected].com, with the subject line MIND YOUR OWN BUSINESS IDEA.
+Send an email to [email protected] or [email protected]us.com, with the subject line MIND YOUR OWN BUSINESS IDEA.
 Then write a brief description of your topic or idea.
 If you are recommending someone, please include their name, contact information and state if you would like to be a guest host.

 Thanks for listening!
 Don’t forget to share this episode with your friends.
 You can also listen on iTunes; we’d love it if you could post a review!